Gargamiel/PokeWorld/README.md

 **Did you draw each of the Pokémon textures yourself?**: No, there is more than 3000 sprites in total (493 Pokémon x 3 orientation for regular and shiny variation, not accounting forms or gender differences).
 I used existing ressources (HeartGold & SoulSilver overworld sprites, reason for which there's only the first four generations) and a bit of image manipulation (XBR smooth scaling) to make them more RimWorld friendly.
 Credit to Larryturbo on DevianArt for some missing textures.

+**Can I use ressources from this mod for my own project?**: Of course, but credit would be appreciated.

 ## Known Issues

 - Missing some textures, like Sunshine Cherrim or Fairy Arceus (Regular textures are displayed instead).

 - Some Pokémon do not have any unlockable moves.

-- Ditto's transform isn't implemented (yet).
+- Some very specific features like Ditto's transform and Smeargle's sketch aren't implemented (yet).

 ## What's next?